graphcore-research/bess-kge/README.md

 </figure>
 </div>

 The entity sharding induces a partitioning of the triples in the dataset, according to the shard-pair of head entity and tail entity.
 At execution time (for both training and inference) batches are constructed by sampling triples uniformly from each of the $n^2$ shard-pairs.
-Negative entities, used to corrupt the head or tail of a triple in order to construct negative samples, are also sampled in a balanced way.
+Negative entities, used to corrupt the head or tail of a triple to construct negative samples, are also sampled in a balanced way to ensure a variety that is beneficial to the final embedding quality.

 <div id="figure2" align="center">
 <figure>
   <img src="docs/source/images/batch_together.jpg" width=700>
   <figcaption>

   **Figure 2**. *Left*: a batch is made of $n^2=9$ blocks, each containing the same number of triples.
-The head embeddings of triples in block $(i,j)$ are stored on worker $i$, the tail embeddings on worker $j$, for $i,j = 0,1,2$. *Right*: the negative entities used to corrupt triples in block $(i,j)$ are sampled in equal number from all of the $n$ shards (this may require padding).
+The head embeddings of triples in block $(i,j)$ are stored on worker $i$, the tail embeddings on worker $j$, for $i,j = 0,1,2$. *Right*: the negative entities used to corrupt triples in block $(i,j)$ are sampled in equal number from all of the $n$ shards.
 In this example, negative samples are constructed by corrupting tails.

   </figcaption>
 </figure>